-- providing comprehensive care for management of sickle cell anemia, including hydroxyurea therapy; - 2. maintaining (at least monthly) telephone contact with the patient, (keeping it on the friendly, caring side), or a member of the family or close friend especially for those patients who are difficult to reach; - 3. regular telephone contact with a primary care giver; - 4. maintaining up-to-date, accessible records of MSH Patients' Follow-Up enrollees' whereabouts including address, telephone numbers, work, family, friends, doctor(s), social workers, religious or care organizations, etc.
+1. providing comprehensive care for management of sickle cell anemia, including hydroxyurea therapy;

+- 2. maintaining (at least monthly) telephone contact with the patient, (keeping it on the friendly, caring side), or a member of the family or close friend especially for those patients who are difficult to reach; - regular telephone contact with a primary care giver; - 4. maintaining up-to-date, accessible records of MSH Patients' Follow Up Extension I enrollees' whereabouts including address, telephone numbers, work, family, friends, doctor(s), social workers, religious or care organizations, etc.

-Medical management of patients during the MSH Patients' Follow-Up reverts entirely to the primary caregiver(s).
-MSH Patients' Follow-Up study leadership, the NHLBI, and Clinical Center Directors endorse current standards of good medical practice for routine care of patients enrolled in the MSH Patients' Follow-Up.
-The MSH Patients' Follow-Up will provide neither direct routine care nor reimbursement for care of patients enrolled in the study.
+Medical management of patients during the MSH Patients' Follow Up - Extension I remains entirely with the primary caregiver(s).
+MSH Patients' Follow Up - Extension I study leadership, the NHLBI, and Clinical Center Directors endorse current standards of good medical practice for routine care of patients enrolled in the MSH Patients' Follow Up - Extension I. The MSH Patients' Follow Up - Extension I will provide neither direct routine care nor reimbursement for care of patients enrolled in the study.